colyseus/docs/docs/server/client.md

 ### `close(code?: number)`

-Force disconnection of the `client` with the server.
+Force disconnection of the `client` with the room.

 !!!
 Tip
     This will trigger [`room.onLeave`](/client/room/#onleave) event on the client-side.